icelander/mattermost-video-preview/README.md

 ![An example of the message posted](https://i.imgur.com/BWkSdPT.png "An example of the message posted")

-Once this is done it will eventually put the image in the channel
+Once this is done it will eventually put the image in the channel.

+A couple ideas for using this:

+ - Post-process file uploads from your web app
+ - Monitor a fileserver directory using something like [incron](http://inotify.aiken.cz/?section=incron&page=about&lang=en) to generate thumbnails automatically

 ## Version History